bartwc/SoftwareSystems/4-uml/README.md

 structured visual representation of the system's classes and the relationships between them.
 It outlines the internal structure of the system by detailing classes, their attributes, methods, and the interactions amongst them.
-The diagram displays a variety of components such as System, Software, and Hardware, and their respective specialisations like XRayController, ImageProcessor, and XRayComponents.
-Associations between classes are depicted with lines indicating how instances of these classes interoperate.
-For instance, the System class is associated with multiple Software and Hardware components, indicating a composition relationship.
+The diagram displays a variety of components such as System, Software, and Hardware, and their respective specialisations like XRayController, ImageProcessor, and XRayComponents etc. Associations between classes are depicted with lines indicating how instances of these classes interoperate.
 The diagram serves as a blueprint for understanding the X-Ray System's architecture and is instrumental in guiding its software development and maintenance.

 ![class-high-level.png](class-high-level.png)
 <p align="center">Figure 6. class-high-level.png</p>

 ### Modelling Decisions
-1. The Database class is associated with the XRayController and ImageProcessor classes to configured settings.
+1. The diagram models show cardinality such as control signals between the XRayController and XRayComponents, and data flow between the ImageProcessor and the Screen..
-This association represents a bidirectional relationship indicating that the Database can influence settings in both the XRayController and ImageProcessor, while these components may also query or update the Database.
 2. The System class uses composition to indicate a strong ownership over Software and Hardware components, as shown by the filled diamond.
 This suggests that Software and Hardware exist as part of the System.
 3. The multiplicity "1..*" indicates that there can be one or many instances of Software and Hardware for each